What Scrolling on Social Media Hasn’t Given You

 Insurance usually requires one person to have a mental health diagnosis (an F-code) in order to cover treatment.
 Since couples therapy is about your relationship dynamic, it’s typically billed under a Z-code, which most insurance companies don’t reimburse.
 Some couples still use out-of-network benefits, but often it’s an out-of-pocket service.

-Check out my blog for more → blog
+Check out my blog for more → Blog

 Family therapy creates a supportive space where everyone can be heard and understood.
 I specifically work with parents and adult children, helping you navigate communication challenges and shift old patterns that no longer serve your relationships.